Exploring the Magic of Peru in 12 Days

 Day 11: Explore Lake Titicaca

-After breakfast, head to the harbor to board the boat that will take you to the Uros Islands, a group of artificial islands made from totora reeds.
-Totora is the lifeblood of the islanders, providing food, shelter, and transportation.
-The islands are anchored to the lakebed to prevent them from drifting away.
+After breakfast, get ready for an unforgettable day on Lake Titicaca.
+Head to the harbor and board a boat that will take you to the famous Uros Islands—a group of artificial islands made entirely from totora reeds.
+These reeds are everything to the islanders, providing food, shelter, and even transportation.
+The islands themselves are anchored to the lakebed to keep them from drifting away, which is a fascinating piece of ingenuity.

 Your next stop is Taquile Island, the largest island in Lake Titicaca.
-Although located in an Aymara-speaking region, its 1,200 inhabitants speak Quechua.
-The island is governed communally and is famous for its beautiful textiles.
-UNESCO has proclaimed the textile art of Taquile as one of the 43 Masterpieces of the Oral and Intangible Heritage of Humanity.
-Weaving is carried on by men, women, and children, and their colorful clothes contain hidden messages about their social and marital status.
+Although it’s located in an Aymara-speaking region, the island’s 1,200 inhabitants speak Quechua.
+Taquile is known for its beautiful, handwoven textiles, which have earned UNESCO recognition as a Masterpiece of the Oral and Intangible Heritage of Humanity.
+The weaving here is a communal effort, with men, women, and even children participating.
+What’s really cool is that the colors and designs in their clothes carry hidden messages about their social and marital status—talk about wearable art!

 Day 12: Return to Lima & Fly Home